stafsa/DiscordGameOverlay4MacOS/README.md

 andd you should be fine.Be careful as anti-cheats may detect and ban you.

 # Tags
-Discord Overlay MacOS, Discord Game Overlay MacOS, Overlay, Discord Overlay Mac
+Discord Overlay MacOS, Discord Game Overlay MacOS, Overlay, Discord Overlay Mac, Discord Voice List MacOS, Discord IPC Game Overlay